threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/service_consumer_contract_flow.md

 ## Step 1: Create the contract and get its unique ID

-The contract creation can be iniciated by both service or consumer using the following extrinsic:
+The contract creation can be initiated by both service or consumer using the following extrinsic:

 ~~~rust
 service_contract_create(